tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 fs <*> xs = [f x | f <- fs, x <- xs]  -- list comprehension
 ```

-The definition of <*> for lists uses a list comprehension.
+The definition of `<*>` for lists uses a list comprehension.
 List comprehensions are a short-hand way to generate lists, using notation similar to mathematical set builder notation.
-The set builder notation here would be:  f(x) |  ffs x  xs.
-In English it means: “the set (Haskell list) of all functions in fs applied to all values in xs”.
+The set builder notation here would be:  `f(x) |  ffs x  xs`.
+In English it means: “the set (Haskell list) of all functions in `fs` applied to all values in `xs”`.

 A common use-case for Applicative is applying a binary (two-parameter) function over two Applicative values, e.g.: